Louis XIV (1638 - 1715)

 another one Coco Chanel's later boyfriend Dmitri Romanov

-and another one the great-aunt of the current Cremerie de Paris.
+and another one the great-aunt and "baby-sitter" of the current Cremerie de Paris.

 1993 during the early years of the internet